ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 > 2. **Past influences but doesn't determine** \- We're shaped by history but not imprisoned by it
 > 3. **Relationships constitute reality** \- Nothing exists in isolation (ecology, systems theory)
 > 4. **Transformation happens through invitation, not force** \- Coercion creates resistance, not change (verified by psychology, conflict resolution research)
-> No God required.
+> No God argument required.
 No metaphysics needed.
 Just observable patterns of how change happens.

 **Where's the empirical basis?** You cite no psychological studies, neuroscience research, or sociological data.
-For humanists who ground their religion in reason and science, this feels like another "invented system" rather than evidence-based practice.
+For humanists who ground their knowledge in reason and science, this feels like another "invented system" rather than evidence-based practice.

 > ### **Empirical Basis for The Threads**
 >